yarrabowmen/yarrabowmen.github.io/content/membership.md

 ## Become a member

 You can join Yarra Bowmen through the [Archery Australia Member Portal](https://account.archery.assemblesports.io/login).
-The cost of membership consists of the Archery Australia, Archery Victoria and Yarra Bowmen fees.
+The cost of membership consists of the Archery Australia, Archery Victoria and Yarra Bowmen fees or speak to a club memeber on Sunday morning duriing our weekly club shoot..
 Before you join, please note:

 * All new memberships must be approved by the Club Committee.
 To this end, please contact us through our [Facebook page](https://www.facebook.com/YarraBowmenBulleen) or email us at yarrabw@gmail.com to enqire about membership.

-* Requirements:
 * You must provide evidence of basic archery instruction, which can include; former AA membership, certificate of completion from an introductory archery course or similar.
 * Shoot with us on a Sunday morning (weekly club shoot), so that you get to know us and we get to know you.
 This is to ensure knowledge of basic shoot rules as we have a duty of care to the public, our members and yourself.